 Work-wise, I do a mix of consultation, sales and marketing, as well as website design and also specialise in Japanese translation, interpretation and international relations.
-Here on Gakuran.com, I write about my travels, ruins (haikyo) explorations as well as the Japanese language and culture.
-Over on Gakuu.com, I teach advanced Japanese.
+Here on Gakuran.com, I tell stories of my adventures, ruins (haikyo) explorations as well as writing about Japan and the Japanese culture.
+Over on Gakuu.com, I teach advanced Japanese language.

 Here’s a run-down of all the stuff I have been involved in, ranging from design work to guest articles, interviews and television work.
 If you are interested in discussing a project with me, please get in touch via the contact form.

 Television and Video

 Filmed a documentary on Hashima (Gunkanjima) with the Flight 33 crew who made the popular Life After People television series.
 I was interviewed as an Urban Explorer and Photographer, giving historical and cultural background about the island.

 Teamed up with vlogger Hikosaemon to create a lighthearted video addressing the topic of my Japan Times article about arguing with Japanese people.

 Played the role of Ii Naomasa, one of the four samurai guardians of the legendary Tokugawa Ieyasu in the annual Ieyasu Parade.
 Conducted several interviews and speeches in Japanese that were broadcast on Japanese television about my work and participation in the event.